shoebot/shoebot/doc/source/commands.rst

 .. py:function:: moveto(x, y)

-    Move the Bézier "pen" to the specified point without drawing; coordinates are absolute.
+    Move the Bézier "pen" to the specified point without drawing.
+Can only be called between beginpath() and endpath().

     :param x: x-coordinate of the point to move to
     :param y: y-coordinate of the point to move to